-A large priority in environmental conversation in New Zealand involves taming the wilding Pines.
-Kiwis are working tirelessly to take back their hillsides and protect native bush and Beach Trees from invasive species.
-Join local conservation experts in some of the most beautiful hikes imaginable learning about native flora and fauna and join us in protecting New Zealand's native plants and habitats that belong to some of the world's most interesting species of birds.
+Environmental priorities in New Zealand include taming the wilding pines.
+Kiwis work tirelessly to protect native plants and unique wildlife from invasive species.
+Join local conservation experts on some of the most beautiful hikes imaginable, learn about native flora and fauna and join us in protecting New Zealand's native plants and habitats that belong to some of the world's most interesting species of birds.

-Our programs offer a range of thrilling adventures to stretch out of the comfort zone, build new capabilities and confidence, and make for some really good stories!
+Our program offers a range of thrilling adventures to excite, to challenge, build new capabilities, gain confidence, and make for some really good stories!
 There are two adventure days weekly and include:

 Living together teaches conflict resolution, problem solving and empathy.
-This is supported by our psychoeducational core curriculum which focuses on inter/intra-personal relationship skills.
-The students will build a foundation of personal values and tangible coping skills that will create long lasting connections to themselves, their communities, and their goals.
+This is supported by our psychoeducational core curriculum which focuses on inter/intra-personal relationship skills, personal values, and tangible coping skills that will create long lasting connections to themselves, their communities, and their goals.
 These weekly lessons include the following subjects:

 Wrap-around support is achieved by bringing all student supports into the experience.

-© Copyright 2023 Rooted Life Adventures 2022 Ltd. All Rights Reserved
+© 2023 Rooted Life Adventures Ltd. All Rights Reserved